 Coming in third place, Apple devices are well known by consumers (and loved).
 And while Apple provides in-store experiences in most major cities, online transactions are a significant part of company revenues, at approximately $31 billion.

-In addition to known products that customers love, like the iPhone and iMac, Apple is rolling out new initiatives like its Apple Podcasts Subscriptions that launched in June of 2021.
+In addition to known products that customers love, like the iPhone and iMac, Apple also offers Apple Podcasts Subscriptions.

 Home Depot is the go-to spot for DIYers.
 Consumers spent much time at home during the pandemic, so Home Depot saw an increase in online shoppers.
 But although it may surprise some, Home Depot held its own in the ecommerce arena, even before the COVID effect.
 Annual sales have topped $20 billion.

 Like Walmart, Home Depot blends its online sales with retail stores that support consumers to get what they need.
 Home Depot has also invested in mobile apps that make it worth a trip to the store, such as the ability to conveniently check equipment availability and rent equipment online.
 Rather than driving to each location to investigate, consumers can confirm availability and make the purchase before heading to a store for pick up.

 Target is the retail company to watch, with online sales at approximately $19 billion.
 Thanks to the physical presence of Target stores, consumers can experience the online and in-person experience seamlessly.
 This mimics the model we’ve seen from other retailers and is proving to be one that consumers continue to utilize.

 Target has made a name for itself in every category, from fashion, home goods, groceries, and electronics.
 It is the place to go when you want to splurge.